RossMdevs/RossMdevs/README.md

 * [I: COA Mail (Indiana Organization)](mailto:ross@indianacrossroadsofamerica.com)

 I consult with new organizations/projects on their needs, product suggestions, and startups.
 I volunteer my time with new communities to help them grow into an ideal enviornment.
-I have plenty of experience in community managment, team directives, and startups.
-If you'd like me to help with any of your community startups with community engagment, directives, rules, polices or staff placement.
+I have plenty of experience in community managment, team directives, and threat elimination.
+If you would like me to help your community startups with community engagment, directives, rules, polices, staff placement or threat elimination.
 Please contact me at [startup@rlmtech.xyz](mailto:startup@rlmtech.xyz)